Tulum Beach Guide

 Playa Ruinas is small but is one of the most unique beaches in Tulum.
 The beach is set at the foot of a cliff holding El Castillo, Tulum’s largest ruins.
 The turquoise waters are calm and inviting, making it perfect for some great photo ops.
 To get some fantastic pictures, head to the beach early in the morning, where you can have the chance to be on Playa Ruinas alone.
 While you can get in the water and relax on the beach, the area is small and may become quite crowded around the early afternoon.

-Beach Amenities: Public Restrooms, Beach Restaurants, Public Parking, and Snack Bar.
+Beach Amenities: Public Restrooms, Paid Parking Outside El Castillo, and Snack Vendors.

 Stay Nearby!
 Explore Tulum Hotels on TripAdvisor